FAQs

 Fresh bone and cartilage are packed with calcium and other vital minerals, such as glucosamine, chondroitin and collagen as well as anti-inflammatory omega-3 essential fatty acids which promote cellular health, decrease inflammation and help with healthy ageing.

-Our most suitable diets would be our Sensitive Skin diet and our Wellbeing diet.
-Our Sensitive Skin diet is our highest omega-3 containing product loaded with fresh Tasmanian Salmon.
-This diet helps improve joint health through its anti-inflammatory properties which are boosted by the herb turmeric which is also used in this recipe.
+Our most suitable diets for dogs would be our Joint+ Support, Sensitive Skin diet and our Wellbeing diet.
+High in omega-3s, these diets help improve joint health through its anti-inflammatory ingredients.
 Our Wellbeing diet is great for joint issues that are driven by weight.
 Being a lower fat diet, it naturally assists in reaching and maintaining a healthy weight which will decrease additional pressure on the joints.

 Can my pet eat Big Dog while on antibiotics since your food contains probiotics?